Solmeye/ClienThings/README.md

 - optout : Enables or disables the opt-out
 - debug : Enables or disables debug mode
 - experimental : Enables or disables experimental options
+- defaultPing : Default ping
 - servers : Allows you to select which server type the given option should work on.
 CUSTOM / MODDED / PLUGIN / VANILLA
-- autoDestroy : Automatically destroys a crystal when received if a client-side crystal located in the exact same location was previously destroyed
+- autoAttack : Automatically destroys a entity when received if a client-side entity located in the exact same location was previously destroyed (especially for crystals)
-- bypassRequiredAiming : Ignores certain conditions such as range, item usage (shield/consumable) or aiming when using autoDestroy
+- bypassRequiredAiming : Ignores certain conditions such as range, item usage (shield/consumable) or aiming when using autoAttack
 - maxDistance : Maximum distance in blocks between server-side and client-side actions to bind (prevents unwanted server actions from being considered true by the client)
+- hasFasterCrystals : Indicates which server types have a faster crystal by default
 </details>